comit-network/comit.network/docs/tutorials/write-your-first-comit-app/maker-creates-order.md

 The `ComitClient` was already initialised through the actor initialisation in the previous section.

-Let's define the execution parameters that the maker is suggesting:
+Let's define the execution parameters that the maker is suggesting for his swaps:

 ```typescript
 const executionParameters = {